 16 Denison Grove is a long running series of experiments in sustainability and reinvented space.
-This could be ethically done as it is one of the architect’s own houses.
+This could be ethically done as it was one of the architect’s own houses.
 The project took a small, standard, 1960 brick veneer Australian villa and its garden exploring affordable redesign, seeking a spatial and cultural relevance for a new millennium.
 Respecting the original building and garden while identifying and responding to their historic limitations.
-Designed over a number of years in the early 2000s and constructed by the architect, the rebuild commenced in 2010 and has only recently reached completion.
+Designed over a number of years in the early 2000s, the rebuild commenced in 2010 and has only recently reached completion in 2018.
 It has been a long labour of love which may be evident to the visitor.

 Address: 16 Denison Gve, West Launceston

 Open: General open: 10am - 4pm Saturday 7 September

 Highlights: Sweeping, sun-catching rooves and thermally efficient re-design.

 Building specs: Type: Renovated house.
 Built: 1960.
 Extension: 2018.

 Access details: Garden pathway to building has steps and steep sections, wheelchair access is not recommended.